Helena-p/price_slider/README.md

 ### Continued development

--   Internationalisaion
+-   Internationalization<br>
     I took the opportunity to get familiar with CSS logical properties for this project.
-It would then be a natural continued development to internationalise the project to other languages and currencies.
+It would then be a natural continued development to internationalize the project to other languages and currencies.
 -   Dark theme

 ### Useful resources